thanhnguyen1390/Skin_Lesions_Classification/README.md

 Kaggle API is a good tool for downloading kaggle datasets to a linux environment.

 More information about the API can be found at https://github.com/Kaggle/kaggle-api

+Extract the zipped files, all csv files go to data directory and images go to data/images directory.

+### Run py code

+Make sure all neccessary packages are installed before running py codes.